DalYoon/nuber-server/notes/EN/1_9_Typechecking_Graphql_Arguments.md

 ## section.log

-- define query argument and merge it
+- define query argument and merge it to type
-- usage for merged query argument
+- usage for merged query argument type

 ## tips